 The Notre Dame Spring Blue-Gold game was held at Notre Dame Stadium.

-Enters his fourth season with the Irish and second year as an assistant coach.
+Enters his fifth season with Notre Dame and third year as an assistant coach.

 Coaches tight ends and serves as special teams coordinator after learning the Irish offense as an intern from 2010-11.

-Star pupil Tyler Eifert captured the 2012 John Mackey award.
+Tyler Eifert captured the 2012 John Mackey Award.
 He has also garnered second-team AP, Walter Camp, Sporting News, Sports Illustrated and CBSSports.com All-America honors.

 Eifert finished career ranked first in school history in both career receptions (140) and career receiving yards (1,840) by a tight end.

-Kyle Brindza set single-season school records for field goals made (23), field goals attempted (31) and points by a place kicker (95).
-Brindza also ranked tied for sixth in the Football Subdivision this season in field goals made.
+Brindza set single-season school records for field goals made (23), field goals attempted (31) and points by a place kicker (97).
+Brindza also ranked tied for sixth in the Football Subdivision in field goals made in 2012.

+Brindza equaled the single-game school record with five field goals against USC on Nov.
+24, 2012, and his 16 points tied for the fifth-most in school history.
 Brindza belted a 52-yard field goal against the Trojans.
-The field goal is tied with David Ruffer (Maryland, 2011) for the second-longest in school history.
+The field goal is tied with David Ruffer (Maryland, 2011) for the third-longest in school history.

 As an intern with Notre Dame, he assisted the offensive coaches in a variety of areas including film breakdowns, scouting reports, playbooks and other duties assigned by head coach Brian Kelly and his staff.